torrwill/KNN-Genre-Classifier/README.md

 *Note: this was a final project for CSC590 -- Machine Learning.*

 ## Project Description
-This project will attempt to predict a song’s genre based off all the variables in the dataset’s rows.
-The program will run twice.
-The first run will attempt to predict genres that are very similar; in this case, they are HipHop, Rap, and Underground Rap.
-The second run will attempt to predict genres that are not so similar; in this case, they are ‘Techno’, ‘Emo’, ‘Rap’.

 - **Given a song’s qualities (i.e., danceability, loudness, etc), can a song’s genre be predicted?**
 - **When faced with similar genres, how well will the algorithm classify?**